 What Is a Stock Drawdown?

 A stock drawdown is the percentage decline from an asset's all-time high (ATH) to its current price.
-It measures how far a stock, ETF, or cryptocurrency has fallen from its peak value, and is one of the most important metrics for identifying buying opportunities.
+It measures how far a stock, ETF, or cryptocurrency has fallen from its peak value, and is one of the most important metrics for understanding how unusual a decline is compared with an asset's own history.

 Drawdown Definition & Formula